 Delaware Tech – Terry serves students in Dover, Delaware.
 This public institution enrolls 4,629 undergraduates.
 The college accepts 100% of students, who choose from majors such as Nursing, Business and Human Services.
 The school neither recommends nor requires SAT/ACT scores, making it an attractive option for those who score poorly on standardized tests.

 2. Wesley College

-One of the more rigorous Delaware paralegal programs, Wesley College’s BS in Law and Justice Studies or Certificate programs prepare students for jobs in the legal profession.
+One of the more rigorous Delaware paralegal programs, Wesley College’s BS in Law and Justice Studies or Certificate programs prepares students for jobs in the legal profession.
 This campus-based study track also provides a framework for learners who plan to go on to graduate or law school.
 Courses cover the criminal justice system and the American legal system.
 While completing the common law and justice courses, students choose one of two available concentrations, Criminal Justice or Legal Studies.
-This is one of the more competitive paralegal programs in Delaware, and is recognized by the American Bar Association.
+This is one of the more competitive paralegal programs in Delaware and is recognized by the American Bar Association.

 A private, Christian institution, Wesley is in Dover, Delaware.
 It has over 1,100 undergrad students, making it a smaller school, and competition to get in is fierce.
 Wesley accepts just 62% of applicants.
-Besides legal students, popular majors include Kinesiology and Exercise Science, Nursing and Psychology.
+Besides legal students, popular majors include Kinesiology and Exercise Science, Nursing, and Psychology.

 Program: BS in Law and Justice Studies or Certificate